Austro-Prussian War: Course of the war

-The first war between two major continental powers in seven years, it used many of the same technologies as the Second Italian War of Independence, including railways to concentrate troops during mobilization and telegraphy to enhance long-distance communication.
-The Prussian Army used von Dreyse's breech-loading needle gun, which could be rapidly loaded while the soldier was seeking cover on the ground, whereas the Austrian muzzle-loading rifles could be loaded only slowly, and generally from a standing position.
+The first war between two major continental powers in seven years, the Austro-Prussian War used many of the same technologies as the Second Italian War of Independence, including railways to concentrate troops during mobilization and telegraphy to enhance long-distance communication.
+The Prussian armed forces used von Dreyse's breech-loading needle gun, which could be rapidly loaded while the soldier was seeking cover on the ground, whereas the Austrian muzzle-loading rifles could be loaded only slowly, and generally from a standing position.

-The main campaign of the war occurred in Bohemia.
+The main campaign of the war occurred in the Habsburg Empire's Kingdom of Bohemia.
 Prussian Chief of General Staff Helmuth von Moltke had planned meticulously for the war.
-He rapidly mobilized the Prussian army and advanced across the border into Saxony and Bohemia, where the Austrian army was concentrating for an invasion of Silesia.
-There, the Prussian armies, led nominally by King William I, converged, and the two sides met at the Battle of Königgrätz (Hradec Králové) on 3 July.
-The Prussian Elbe Army advanced on the Austrian left wing, and the First Army on the center, prematurely; they risked being counter-flanked on their own left.
+At the outset of the war in June, the Prussian armies were gathered along the Prussian border: the Army of the Elbe under Karl Herwarth von Bittenfeld at Torgau, the First Army under Prince Friedrich Karl of Prussia between Senftenberg and Görlitz, and the Second Army under Crown Prince Frederick William in Silesia west of Neiße (Nysa).
+Moltke rapidly mobilized the Prussian armies and advanced across the border into Saxony and Bohemia, where the Austrian army was concentrating for an invasion of Silesia.
+The Prussian armies converged in Bohemia, led nominally by King Wilhelm I, and the two sides met at the Battle of Königgrätz (Hradec Králové) on 3 July.
+The Prussian Army of the Elbe advanced on the Austrian left wing, and the First Army on the center, though this was premature, as they risked being counter-flanked on their own left.
 Victory therefore depended on the timely arrival of the Second Army on the left wing.
-This was achieved through the brilliant work of its Chief of Staff, Leonhard Graf von Blumenthal.
-Superior Prussian organization and élan decided the battle against Austrian numerical superiority, and the victory was near total, with Austrian battle deaths nearly seven times the Prussian figure.
-An armistice between Prussia and Austria came into effect at noon on 22 July.
+This was achieved through the brilliant work of its chief of staff, Leonhard Graf von Blumenthal.
+Superior Prussian organization and vigor decided the battle against the federal troops, and the victory was near total, with Austrian battle deaths nearly seven times the Prussian figure.
+An armistice between the Empire and its rival came into effect at noon on 22 July.
 A preliminary peace was signed on 26 July at Nikolsburg.